Villa Wedding in St. Thomas

 UPDATE: A recent couple of mine wanted to share with my readers that having a rum drink helps with getting adjusted to driving on the left.

 (FUN FACT – It is legal to drink and drive.
 Which means you are permitted to drink a beer while driving on the island.
 That being said, drunk driving/impaired driving is not legal!
 So don’t spend your wedding day in a Caribbean jail by taking advantage of our liberal drinking laws.
 And please consult current laws as they are subject to change.
 Also, I’m not trying to offer legal advice.
-Oh, and you probably should rely on a taxi if you are going to be drinking.)
+And to be safe, you probably should rely on a taxi if you are going to be drinking.)

-If renting a car stick with Budget, Dependable, or Avis.
+If renting a car stick with Budget or Avis.

 8. Don’t Fall for the “I just want simple” Trap